hitchdev/seleniumdirector/docs/why-not/page-object.md

 title: Why not use the page object pattern?
 ---

 The [page object pattern](https://www.martinfowler.com/bliki/PageObject.html) is a design pattern for creating a code API abstraction around web pages to simplify their usage in GUI tests.

+[SeleniumDirector](../../) uses a "selector configuration pattern" where element selectors (id, css, xpath, etc.) are grabbed from a configuration file while the actual actions on HTML elements are not abstracted at all.

 The idea of the page object pattern is is to enact a [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) between the code that interacts directly with HTML and the code which interacts with the web application.

 While identifying a real problem and proposing a solution that works to solve that problem, it is not the most elegant solution to that problem.
 There are three major problems with this approach:

-# It separates the wrong concerns
+## It separates the wrong concerns

 Every script script that interacts with a web page performs a series of actions on a set of elements.
 While the the process to locate those elements is a complex process that benefits from being abstracted, the actions performed on them are, by and large, not.
 The elements are clicked, they have text entered or one element is dragged on to another, etc.